Overview of Git

 - pull master

-Step-1: Run Git checkout -b <new branch name>
+Step 1: We will run git checkout -b <new branch name>

 git checkout master

-Let us see how to perform merging using Git bash:
+Let us see how to perform merging:

-Step1: Create a new branch called branch2
+Step 1: Create a new branch called ‘branch2’

-Step3: Add changes from all tracked and untracked files
+Step 3: Add changes from all tracked and untracked files

 We have created another branch on our master branch.
-Now we will see how to perform merging.
+Now, we will see how to perform merging.

-Git merge branch2
+git merge branch2

 Get in touch with Intellipaat for a comprehensive DevOps Training and be a certified DevOps Engineer!